- Spot exotic wildlife on the Osa Peninsula

 Today you'll board a flight to Puerto Jiménez, the main transport hub on the secluded Osa Peninsula.
 It's the perfect base of operations as Jiménez is flanked on the west side by Corcovado National Park and the blue waters of the Golfo Dulce ("Sweet Gulf") to the east.
 The beaches in this area are remote and many offer excellent surfing.
 The Golfo Dulce is also a favorite playground for pods of spinner dolphins, so keep an eye out and your camera ready.

 You'll have the rest of the day to relax and laze on the beaches until your heart's content.
 At night, it's time to head out.
 Don't be intimidated by the remoteness—Puerto Jiménez is one of the largest towns on the Osa Peninsula.
 It thus offers several gourmet dining options guaranteed to sate your appetite.
 Many of these restaurants feature world-class seafood and oceanfront tables.
+For more ideas, check out our Ultimate Guide to the Osa Peninsula.

 Day 3: Los Patos to La Sirena Station